 - Progestin-only contraceptive pills or the “mini pill”.

-Furthermore, hormonal contraceptive pills provide a practical and cost-effective option.
-If the pill contains both estrogen and progestin then it would be taken for the whole 21 days of the cycle with a break of 7 days.
-However, if it’s the mini pill then it would be taken every day for the whole cycle of 28 days.
+Furthermore, hormonal contraception pills provide a practical and cost-effective option.
+If the pill contains both estrogen and progestin then you would take them for the whole 21 days of the cycle with a break of 7 days.
+However, if it’s the mini pill you will take them every day for the whole cycle of 28 days.
 Hence, if you’re a forgetful person then it would be more convenient to go along with the mini pill.

 - Other people would prefer other methods like Natural Family Planning (NFP) or the withdrawal method since they don’t cost anything and are free of side effects.
 However, these methods are of higher chances of failing so consequently conception can occur depending on the case.